-What is Murray-Darling Basin Economic Development Grants Program?
+What is the Murray-Darling Basin Economic Development Grants Program?

 The Murray-Darling Basin Economic Development Grants Program is a funding for eligible communities to undertake economic development projects to respond to the impact of water recovery activities under the Basin Plan.
 The outputs of the program are the number of jobs created as a result of the economic development projects and the number of projects supporting activities that continue after projects end.

 The Minister for Resources, Water and Northern Australia, the Hon.
 Keith Pitt MP announced Round 3 as part of the Murray-Darling Communities Investment Package on 4 September 2020.
 This package of initiatives was designed to put communities and jobs at the heart of the Basin Plan.

 Round 3 will provide quick investment and associated jobs to those regional communities impacted by water recovery under the Basin Plan at a time when they are facing increasing challenges brought about by COVID-19.
 Rounds 3 and 4 have been combined into a single round (Round 3) to

 maximise the investment available to applicants and to do so as quickly as possible.

 The grant opportunity will run from 1 June 2021 to 31 May 2022.